multiversx/mx-docs/docs/sdk-and-tools/mxpy/sending-bulk-transactions.md

 ## **Step 1: Prepare the PEM file**

-See the page [Deriving the Wallet PEM](/sdk-and-tools/erdpy/deriving-the-wallet-pem-file) file for how to prepare a PEM file.
-Make sure you know exactly where `erdpy` saved it for you.
+See the page [Deriving the Wallet PEM](/sdk-and-tools/mxpy/deriving-the-wallet-pem-file) file for how to prepare a PEM file.
+Make sure you know exactly where `mxpy` saved it for you.

 ## **Step 2: Prepare the transaction set**